 The Affordable Care Act

-- Adds free preventive care: Health insurance plans must cover lifesaving preventive services at no additional cost to you
+- Adds free preventive care: Health insurance plans must cover lifesaving preventive services at no additional cost to you.
+See Coverage to Care.

 - Extends coverage for young adults: Parents can keep their children covered under their health insurance until they reach age 26.